solana-labs/solana-program-library/binary-option/README.md

 We'll discuss this mechanism in more detail later.

+## Note

+This code is unaudited.
+Use at your own risk.

 ## Client Setup
 First, clone down the repository (TODO publish to PyPI)